qilingframework/qiling/examples/fuzzing/README.md

 It has been tested with the recent Qiling framework (the one you cloned), and [afl++](https://github.com/AFLplusplus/AFLplusplus)

-The unicornafl fork adds methods to kick off the afl forkserver at any time.
+Unicornafl adds methods to kick off the afl forkserver at any time to unicorn-engine.
 *That means you can fuzz _any unicorn project_ (even c/rust/...) with a few lines of code.*

-in this case, we make use of `afl_start_forkserver(..)`, although `afl_fuzz(..)` is even more powerful/faster (it can do persistent mode, so no more forking), yet more work to implement.
-Blogpost or something else on this will follow.
+in this case, we make use of `afl_fuzz(..)`.

-For this script, the forkserver is added as a qiling callback on the `main()` method of the target binary.
+For this script, the fuzz method is started through a qiling callback on the `main()` method of the target binary.
-On top, we add additional "crashes" (`os.abort`) as callback to the address where `stack-check fail` gets called.

 Just look at the script, it is documented. ;)